popgenDK/website-source/content/home/welcome.md

 <br>

 We are meta group of labs that work with various parts of population, medical and statistical genetics at the Biocenter at University of Copenhagen.
+{style="color: red"}
 The meta group consists of 5 labs that works with focus on different organisms and systems.
 We apply and develop methods for analyzing large scale next generation sequencing data.